AdamSobieski/Narratology/Content/Knowledge.md

 10. How might n-ary predicate-calculus expressions be represented in formats like RDF Turtle and TriG?

 <details>
-<summary>Click to view three approaches for representing n-ary predicate-calculus expressions in RDF Turtle and TriG.</summary>
+<summary>Click to view four approaches for representing n-ary predicate-calculus expressions in RDF Turtle and TriG.</summary>
 <br>

 Firstly, one could use a special predicate, `calculus:holdsFor`, to relate n-ary predicates to lists of arguments.